mhauskn/mocapact.github.io/README.md

 # describeworld.github.io

-Github Page for the paper "One-Shot Learning of Complex Tasks with Hierarchical Latent Language".
+Github Page for the paper "One-Shot Learning from a Demonstration with Hierarchical Latent Language".